TalMoshel1/music-trivia/README.md

 # Music-Trivia

 This is a Trivia game in the subject of music theory.
-I built it for fun and practice
+I built it for fun and practice.

 ## Technologies